Ciprian Deac

-Ciprian Ioan Deac (/ro/; born 16 February 1986) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Liga I club CFR Cluj.
+Ioan Ciprian Deac (/ro/; born 16 February 1986) is a Romanian former professional footballer who played as a winger or an attacking midfielder, currently the vice-president of Liga I club CFR Cluj.

-After starting out at Unirea Dej, he spent most of his professional career at CFR Cluj, where he won thirteen domestic trophies.
-With seven of these being national championships, Deac is one of the most decorated players of the competition.
-He also had loan stints at Oțelul Galați and Rapid București in Romania, while abroad he represented Schalke 04 in Germany and Aktobe and Tobol in Kazakhstan.
+After beginning his career at Unirea Dej, Deac spent most of his career at CFR Cluj, where he amassed over 390 Liga I matches and won fourteen domestic honours.
+He also had loan spells at Oțelul Galați and Rapid București in Romania, while abroad he represented Schalke 04 in Germany and Aktobe and Tobol in Kazakhstan.

+Widely regarded as one of the most successful players in the history of the Romanian championship, Deac ranks second on the all-time list of league titles won, alongside Giedrius Arlauskis, Adrian Bumbescu, Mircea Lucescu, Tudorel Stoica, and Dumitru Stângaciu, with seven titles each.

-Deac made his international debut for Romania in March 2010, in a 0–2 friendly loss to Israel.
-He amassed 26 appearances and one goal, before retiring in 2020.
+At international level, Deac made his senior debut for Romania in March 2010, in a 0–2 friendly defeat to Israel.
+He earned 26 caps and scored one goal before retiring in 2020.

 Club career

 Early career / Unirea Dej

 Deac played as a youngster for Gloria Bistrița, where he was initially deployed as a striker.

-He made his senior debut with Unirea Dej, a lower division team.
+He made his senior debut with Unirea Dej, at the time a second division team.
 He spent there two seasons and was already scouted by CFR Cluj, however the club who insisted more was Universitatea Cluj who took him for a trial in the camp from Hungary.
 He managed to impress, however after spending near two months with "U" Cluj the transfer failed due money problems.